iffatadnann/tictactoe/README.md

 # 🧠 OOP Concepts Applied
 This project demonstrates all four pillars of OOP in C++:

-✅ 1.
-Abstraction
+# ✅ 1.
+Abstraction:

 The game hides complex internal logic using well-defined classes like GameBoard, Player, and TicTacToe.

 The user interacts with the game through a simple interface without needing to understand the internal logic.

-✅ 2.
-Encapsulation
+# ✅ 2.
+Encapsulation:

 Each class encapsulates its data and behavior.

 For example, GameBoard manages the board state, move logic, and win/draw checking—all hidden behind public methods like placeMove(), checkForWins(), etc.

-✅ 3.
-Inheritance
+# ✅ 3.
+Inheritance:

 The abstract Player class provides a common interface for both HumanPlayer and AIPlayer, allowing polymorphic behavior in the game loop.

 class Player